 Don't forget to move around frequently to prevent muscle stiffness and improve your circulation.

-There is a huge variety of clothing and equipment designed to either keep you warm or cool.
+There is a huge variety of clothing and equipment designed to keep you warm.
 An online search will provide you with lots of options, but as with any purchase, ensure that they are a reputable company, keep your banking and personal information safe, and seek personal recommendations where you can.
 Outdoor activity or clothing companies can also be a good source of heating and cooling products.

 You may wish to ask other people with MS what products they have found useful, or ask your MS team for advice.
 Our Facebook peer support group has a large community you could ask.